hund-studio/wp-ts-react/docs/PUBLIC_API.md

 ## 🌐 Post Types

 > ⚠️ Might be subject to changes

+Retrieve the list of all registered Post Types.

 | Method | URL                              | Requires Auth |
 | :----- | :------------------------------- | ------------: |